Lummieboy/OneDrive-Documents-oop_expense.py/Readme.md

  5. Click Enter.
 This would download a copy of the projejct file to your local computer, creating a folder named OneDrive-Documents-oop_expense.py

-# Running te code
+# Running the code

-  Ensure you have python installed.
+  1.Ensure you have python installed.

-  Navigate to the project directory in your terminal.
+  2.Navigate to the project directory in your terminal.

-  Run the python script: Use the python command followed by the name of your Python script to run it.
+  3.Run the python script: Use the python command followed by the name of your Python script to run it.
 If you're using Python 3, you might need to use python3 instead of python:

    python Expense.py.